HFpEF trial - Obesity medication proves effective in treating patients with heart failure

 About Saint Luke's Mid America Heart Institute

 Saint Luke’s Mid America Heart Institute offers some of the most comprehensive heart and vascular care in the nation.
-Ranked in the top 50 in the country for cardiology, heart, and vascular surgery by U.S. News & World Report, the experts at the Heart Institute use the latest technology, research, and innovations to treat the full range of cardiovascular services, from disease prevention to heart transplantation.
+The experts at the Heart Institute use the latest technology, research, and innovations to treat the full range of cardiovascular services, from disease prevention to heart transplantation.

 With more specialized physicians, more experience, and more innovative treatment options, the Heart Institute is the third hospital in the U.S. to achieve Comprehensive Cardiac Center certification from The Joint Commission.
 Saint Luke's is proud to help advance cardiovascular care in the nation.